A Director at Thermon Group Holdings (THR) is Buying Shares

-Yesterday, a Director at Thermon Group Holdings (THR), Michael W. Press, bought shares of THR for $199.1K.
+Today, a Director at Thermon Group Holdings (THR), John Nesser, bought shares of THR for $46.78K.

-Following this transaction Michael W. Press’ holding in the company was increased by 50.64% to a total of $563.4K.
-This is Press’ first transaction since reporting a Sell transaction on GTLS back in August 2013
+Following this transaction John Nesser’s holding in the company was increased by 11.98% to a total of $444.4K.
+In addition to John Nesser, one other THR executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>